mathgladiator/adama-lang/docs/docs/reference-constants.md

 ## String escaping

-A character following a backslash (\) is an escape sequence, and it is an escape for the parser to inject special characters.
+A character following a backslash (\\) is an escape sequence within a string, and it is an escape for the parser to inject special characters.
 For instance, if you are parsing a string initiated by the double quotes, then how does one get a double quote into the string?
-Well, that's what the escape valve is for.
-Adama's strings support the following escape sequences.
+Well, that's what the escape is for.
+Adama's strings support the following escape sequences:

 | escape code | behavior |
 | --- | --- |